Kale and Brussels Sprout Salad

 - dried cranberries – I love the tartness the dried cranberries add to this salad, but other dried fruits like dried cherries, dates or figs will work too.

-- almonds – I love the nuttiness and crunch that the toasted almonds add to this salad, but I bet toasted pecans or walnuts would also be delicious.
+- Almonds – I love the nuttiness and crunch that the toasted almonds add to this salad, but I bet toasted pecans or walnuts would also be delicious.
 If you need this salad to be nut-free, feel free to skip the nuts or swap them with sunflower seeds or pepitas.

 How to Make a Kale and Brussels Sprout Salad